tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 Note the `--mmap` flag: we need it to deliver a single block of data to the `yara` operator.
-Without `--mmap`, the `file` loader will generate a stream of byte chunks and feed them incrementally to the `yara` operator, attempting to match `rule.yara` individualy on *every chunk*.
-This will cause false negatives when rule matches would span chunk boundaries.
+Without `--mmap`, the `file` loader will generate a stream of byte chunks and feed them incrementally to the `yara` operator, attempting to match `rule.yara` individually on *every chunk*.
+This will cause false negatives when rule matches span chunk boundaries.

-If have a Kafka topic where you publish malware samples to be scanned then you can simply switch to that:
+If you have a Kafka topic where you publish malware samples to be scanned, then you only need to change the pipeline source:

 ```bash
 tenzir 'load kafka --topic malware-samples | yara /tmp/test.yara'